wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_capstone.md

 #### Learning objectives

-  - Be able to put together the concepts learn in the previous tabs
+  - Be able to put together the concepts learned in the previous tabs

 ---